Tongbeiquan: Names and subsets

-Due to its long history, Tongbeiquan has various names and subsets in different places.
-Baiyuan Tongbeiquan has two subsets: Shi and Qi style.
-From Qi-style Baiyuan Tongbeiquan there are also a number of subsets such as, "Wu Xing" (5 Elements) Tongbeiquan and Five-Monkey Tongbeiquan.
-While there are different names and styles of Baiyuan Tongbeiquan all of the fore-mentioned styles are based on the same boxing theory and have similar origins.
-There are also Shaolin Tongbeiquan, Pigua Tongbeiquan, and others that differ from Baiyuan Tongbeiquan in methods and principles, but bear similar names.
+Due to its long history, tongbeiquan has various names and subsets in different places.
+Baiyuan tongbeiquan has two subsets: Shi- and Qi-style.
+From Qi-style Baiyuan tongbeiquan there are also a number of subsets such as, wuxing tongbeiquan and Five-Monkey tongbeiquan.
+While there are different names and styles of Baiyuan tongbeiquan all of the fore-mentioned styles are based on the same boxing theory and have similar origins.
+There are also Shaolin tongbeiquan, Pigua tongbeiquan, and others that differ from Baiyuan tongbeiquan in methods and principles, but bear similar names.

-There are other styles, with names that are also pronounced "Tongbeiquan", but are written with different "bei" or "bi" characters (with meanings of "preparing", "arm", etc.).
+There are other styles, with names that are also pronounced "tongbeiquan", but are written with different "bei" or "bi" characters (with meanings of "preparing", "arm", etc.).
 Many books about Chinese martial arts confuse those styles with each other.
-Also there is another style called "Hong Dong Tongbeiquan," which is a local version of Taijiquan and is therefore a different style.
+Also there is another style called "Hong Dong tongbeiquan," which is a local version of tai chi and is therefore a different style.